Nvidia DGX: DGX-1

-The product line is intended to bridge the gap between GPUs and AI accelerators in that the device has specific features specializing it for deep learning workloads.

-The initial Pascal based DGX-1 delivered 170 teraflops of half precision processing, while the Volta-based upgrade increased this to 960 teraflops.
+The product line is intended to bridge the gap between GPUs and AI accelerators using specific features for deep learning workloads.
+The initial Pascal-based DGX-1 delivered 170 teraflops of half precision processing, while the Volta-based upgrade increased this to 960 teraflops.

-The DGX-1 was first available only with the Pascal based configuration, with the first generation SXM socket.
+The DGX-1 was first available in only the Pascal-based configuration, with the first generation SXM socket.
 The later revision of the DGX-1 offered support for first generation Volta cards via the SXM-2 socket.
-Nvidia offered upgrade kits that allowed users with a Pascal based DGX-1 to upgrade to a Volta based DGX-1.
+Nvidia offered upgrade kits that allowed users with a Pascal-based DGX-1 to upgrade to a Volta-based DGX-1.